simonambridge/RTFAP2/Solr_Queries.md

 #Sample ReST Queries

+The supplied Java-based Solr ReST interface provides a number of representative queries against the transaction table and roll-up/aggregate data.

+Use the following URL's (substituting the external address of your server and the port number you used to start jetty) to run the queries shown.
+The results will be returned in JSON format suitable for consumption by an external system.

 ### - List all the card transactions across all cards and vendors
 List all the card transactions across all cards and vendors in the TRANSACTIONS table: